If It Takes A Piston Ring, We Can Build It

 To make power in any engine, there must be an effective seal formed around the piston during the compression and combustion stroke of any engine.
 Creating a seal between the cylinder wall and the piston is the main objective of the piston rings and the better the seal, the better the outcome on the compression stroke.
 This over-simplifies the 4-stroke process immensely, but the overall goal of minimizing pressure leakage past the top two rings is paramount to the performance of every internal combustion engine no matter what its use.

-How Total Seal Improved the Engine's Efficiency
+How Total Seal Improves the Engine's Efficiency

 There are three areas where leakage can be reduced when it comes to piston rings; the ring end gap, around the groove and between the face and the cylinder wall.

-- First is the ring end gap, which we addressed over 50 years ago with their gapless ring packs
+- First is the ring end gap, which we addressed over 50 years ago with gapless ring packs

 - A second area is the ring face to the cylinder wall which Total Seal has also refined with improved face surfaces and our gas ported rings.